AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 Let's move on to a more complex and practical example, or at least practical for me.
 Payoneer is a payments platform, and as a result we analyze large quantities of payments to, from and between users. **A scenario that might occur is wanting to track the flow of money sent from one user to another, and then from that user to another and so on down the chain.**

 **Why would we want a recursion here?** Well, usually actions like these - a payment of sort - are recorded in a tabular normalized way.
-Each row contains the information about a payment: date, amount, loader, receiver, etc. Even multiple transactions between the same two pairs of individuals will be recorded in separate rows. **Tabluar data like this makes it complex to track multiple 'iterations' between users and, as such, makes a recursive more suitable than multiple (if not endless) joins on the same table.**
+Each row contains the information about a payment: date, amount, loader, receiver, etc. Even multiple transactions between the same two pairs of individuals will be recorded in separate rows. **Tabular data like this makes it complex to track multiple 'iterations' between users and, as such, makes a recursive more suitable than multiple (if not endless) joins on the same table.**

 ### The Network & Problem — Tracking the funds